olleepalmer/olleepalmer.github.io/_drafts/2019-10-07-optimizely-program-management-review.md

 ### You can’t @ mention people

+Being able to tag users into a ticket is really useful. "hey @whoever, here's the test plan for your approval."

 Not being able to tag someone in a ticket and create an email notification means that it’s hard to let people know what’s happening.

-Even when users ‘watch’ a test, they don’t get notifications when changes are made.
+Curiously, Program Management does allow users to 'watch’ a test, but they don’t get notifications when changes are made.
+I'm really not sure what 'watching' does then.

+There is a section for dialogue and comments but when no one is notified when a new comment is added, it gets stale pretty quickly.

-Rather than a vibrant collaborative workspace, Program Management is a lonely island.
+Rather than a vibrant collaborative workspace, Program Management quickly becomes a lonely island.

 ### It’s hard to see what’s happening at a glance

 This is the big one.

-Using a Kanban board, it is always clear to me where I needed to focus my efforts.
-I could see: here are the new tests that need to be prioritised, here’s what’s running currently, here’s what needs analysis.
+Using a Kanban board, it is always clear to me where I need to focus my efforts.
+I can see: here are the new tests that need to be prioritised, here’s what’s running currently, here’s what needs analysis.

-In the Program Management interface, it’s just a sea of green circles.
+In the Program Management interface, it’s just a sea of coloured circles.

+## Test status

+Within each test, you have the option of marking by stage, e.g. ‘Requirements’, Development’, ‘Design’, etc. which is really useful.

 Tests are either ‘Active’ or ‘Archived’.

 But we don’t really think in that way; those ‘Archived’ tests contain years of results!
 And they should be easy to see and to access.

-Within each test, you have the option of marking by stage, e.g. ‘Requirements’, Development’, ‘Design’, etc. but you cannot view tests by stage in aggregate.

 ### No serial number for tests

-Jira creates a number for each ticket.
+One of the things I've come to love about Jira is that it creates a number for each ticket.

 My first test might be called ABT-1 and my one hundredth test ABT-100.
 Having a sequential number automatically assigned to each test makes it easy to search and find what you’re looking for.